spe301/dsc-phase-3-project/README.md

   ## Feature Importance

- To make the model more efficient I ran a feature importance test to identify which features had the most and least importance.
+ To make the model more efficiently I ran a feature importance test to identify which features had the most and least importance.

 <img src="images/FI1.png/">